electron/electron/docs/api/browser-window.md

      other windows
   * `fullscreen` Boolean - Whether the window should show in fullscreen, when set to `false` the fullscreen button would also be hidden on OS X
-  * `skip-taskbar` Boolean - Do not show window in taskbar
+  * `skip-taskbar` Boolean - Do not show window in Taskbar
   * `zoom-factor` Number - The default zoom factor of the page, zoom factor is zoom percent / 100, so `3.0` represents `300%`
   * `kiosk` Boolean - The kiosk mode
   * `title` String - Default window title
-  * `icon` [Image](image.md) - The window icon, when omitted on Windows the executable's icon would be used as window icon
+  * `icon` [NativeImage](native-image.md) - The window icon, when omitted on Windows the executable's icon would be used as window icon
   * `show` Boolean - Whether window should be shown when created
   * `frame` Boolean - Specify `false` to create a [Frameless Window](frameless-window.md)